 Nevertheless, my desire to learn more about yoga and its many benefits never faded, and I continued to practice and deepen my understanding of this ancient discipline.

 15 years later in 2019, I completed my 300 hour British Wheel of Yoga (BWY) Teacher Training course.
 I feel privileged to have had Richard Adamo as my teacher and mentor during the training, who not only was the Chair of BWY but also had a wealth of experience in teaching yoga for over 30 years.
 Through his influence, I discovered a newfound courage, curiosity, and willingness to challenge myself in my practice while being mindful of my body’s limitations.

-You may not have heard of the BWY before.
-They are the largest yoga organisation in the UK and the governing body for yoga under Sport England.
-The quality of BWY training is second to none with internal verification and safeguarding procedures coupled with extensive support and continuing professional development.
+In case you’re not familiar with the BWY, they are the largest yoga organisation in the UK and the governing body for yoga under Sport England.
+The quality of BWY training and continuing professional development is in high regard.

-As a continual student, I believe that the journey of yoga is never ending, and to be a good teacher, I must remain a practitioner.
-It is only through my own continued practice, study, and learning from the experiences of my students, that I can lead yoga classes in Rugby and surrounding areas.
+I am so happy to be able to share what I am truly passionate about.
+It is only through my own continued practice, on-going study, and through learning from the experiences of my students, that I can lead yoga classes and special weekend sessions in Rugby and surrounding areas.

 When I’m not on the mat, I work for a children’s educational charity, developing meaningful corporate partnerships to make a positive impact on the lives of young people.